watbulb/tt-micro-tiles-sync-fifo/docs/info.md

 ## Details:

+**FIFO Depth**:
+   - The default depth is set to 3 for practical reasons for a micro-tile, but this can be modified via the `DEPTH` parameter.

+**FIFO Width**:
+   - The FIFO supports a 6-bit data width, which can also be adjusted via the `DATA_WIDTH` parameter.

 **Reset**:
    - The `rst_n` signal resets the FIFO, clearing its contents by resetting the write and read pointers (`wr_ptr` and `rd_ptr`).